CrConstantin/private-briefcase/trunk/readme.txt

   Requirements:
 -----------------
  * Python 2.6 or 2.7.
 Private-Briefcase is written entirely in Python 2. (www.python.org)
- * Python Crypto.
+ * Python Crypto 2.5.
 Data is encrypted with AES 256. (www.pycrypto.org)
  * PyQt4.
 Graphical user interface with Qt. (www.riverbankcomputing.co.uk/software/pyqt/download)

 ---------------
   How to use:
 ---------------
- * Graphical user interface can be accesed by opening "briefcase_GUI.py".
+ * Graphical user interface can be accesed by opening "briefcase-gui.py".
  * Alternatively, you can use command line to add, remove, rename or copy files into/ from briefcase files.
  * In order to access Private-Briefcase class, all you have to do is : "import briefcase".
  * A lot of time was spent to document all modules, classes and functions in Private-Briefcase, so enjoy.
- * Note : Private-Briefcase was tested on Windows XP/ Windows 7/ Ubuntu, so there might be a few incompatibilities with other OS-es.
+ * Note : Private-Briefcase was tested on Windows and Ubuntu, but there might be a few little incompatibilities with other OS-es.
 Please let me know if you find any.